ClearOneXu/SGCovidSentimentAnalysis/readme.md

 The total number of users is 74172.

 #### 2. get_everyday_features()
 Run get_everyday_features() in getFeatures.py and save the number of different emotions and key words of different emotion group every day.
-We will have 7 days' everyday_emotions.npz files.
+We will have 7 days' emotion_words.npz files.

 ## Data visualizaition